The Bittersweet Player – Clear your cache to hear the latest vibes from Bittersweet Records Co.

 Thanks for stopping by our blog for thecritical-post.com – ezine.
 The e-zine is a genesis from what came to be known as The Daily MySpacian and MySpace Radio started on MySpace 31 AUG 2006.
 It all started with this article, Where It’s At — Part 1, and continued for a few years up to article 7.
 We lambasted the industry at large for poor taste and bad vibes all the way around.

-By the end of October 2006, within two months, rap had fallen off the bookings of late night TV magazine shows, and every major corporate label’s servers were drawing major bandwidth from The Bittersweet Player’s music program on a daily basis (known and verified to us by reverse IP search) to see what lineup we’d play next…and still to this day.
-Our programming of that vibe played the greatest rock and soul recordings of all time, mixed in with unknown great recordings by hitherto, unknown acts who had recorded something of great merit.
+After we had published the article referenced above, by the end of October 2006, within two months, rap had fallen off the bookings of late night TV magazine shows, and every major corporate label’s servers were drawing major bandwidth from The Bittersweet Player’s music program on a daily basis (known and verified to us by reverse IP search) to see what lineup we’d play next…and still to this day.
+Our programming of that vibe played the greatest popular music recordings of all time, mixed in with unknown great recordings by hitherto, unknown acts who had recorded something of great merit.
 A 10 to 15 tune lineup which played like a pioneer FM station vibe.
 Again, to make a long story short, the market is now sounding exactly like our programming vibe…and thank G-d for that, they listened.
 Unfortunately they’re still throwing pablum out for little girls to become enamored by, and insipid, lewd dance tracks are still king of the pop airwaves, as well as, the Billboard Hot 100.
 Oh well…but we’re still trying to figure out how to wake up the radio community to their blunders.
 We’ll let you all know how that’s progressing, once we know what we’re doing.
 Too bad we can’t afford to outbid Clear Channel Communications, Inc.

 Be that as it may and however…